rrovetto/Orbital-Space-Ontology-Project/README.md

   SWO classes may be found in existing astronomy ontologies(TBD)

 ## Status
 Under development.
 Subject to revision.
-No claims to completeness.
-Project partners wanted.
+No claims to completeness. _Funding and project partners wanted_.

 **SEEKING funded opportunities to sustainably develop this project.
-Example opportunnities of interest include:**
+Opportunnities of interest include:**
-* Funded degree program (BS, MS in a space subject; PhD in ontology, philosophy, or interdisciplinary with space);
+* A funded degree studentship (BS, MS in a space discipline; and PhD in ontology, philosophy, or interdisciplinary with space)
-* Employment contract
+* An employment contract
 * Grants (e.g., with NASA, ESA, EU, etc.)
-* University professors or companies to partner with to apply for grants
+* University professors and companies to partner with to apply for grants
 * Partners, coauthors, etc.

-The scope of each ontology will overalp, which means there will be a set of ontology terms shared among the subdomain ontologies.
-This set of classes will tentatively be placed in an ontology file to be imported as a space term ontology core for the others.
+The scope of each ontology will overalp--there will be a set of ontology terms shared among the subdomain ontologies.
+This set of classes will tentatively be placed in an ontology file to be imported as a core orbital ontology for the others.

 ## Creator/Developer
 Robert J. Rovetto